 06 of 06

 Macatawa Bait Co.
 Fishing Lure in Box

 Not as well known as some of the other brands featured here, Macatawa Bait Co. lures are also seen as collectible along with other less prolific companies.
 The addition of an original box adds to the value of this auction lot.
-The minnow lure shown here has a single hook in excellent condition, one propeller and a glass eye.
-It sold for $75 (not including buyer's premium) during a Morphy Auctions live webcast sale in November of 2015.
+The minnow lure shown here has a single hook in excellent condition, one propeller, and a glass eye.
+It sold for $75 (not including buyer's premium) during a Morphy Auctions live webcast sale in November 2015.